TechTalkies/YouTube/100 Pet Dog/Readme.md

 > **Recommendation:** It is a good idea to keep a small assortment of M2 screws in 3mm, 4mm, 5mm, 6mm, and 10mm lengths, so you are not left without options while building or making adjustments.

+> Note: The lower screw of the charge module does not necessarily need a nut.

 ---
 ## 🔧 Circuit diagram